robot670/Anirudh_BlueStamp_Portfolio/index.md

 Replace this text with a brief description (2-3 sentences) of your project.
 This description should draw the reader in and make them interested in what you've built.
 You can include what the biggest challenges, takeaways, and triumphs from completing the project were.
 As you complete your portfolio, remember your audience is less familiar than you are with all that your project entails!
 --->

 My project this summer at Bluestamp was a phone-controlled robotic arm and car project.
 When I press a button on my phone, it sends inputs to my robot, which then moves the servos and motors of my robot.
-This allows me to control my robotic arm like a human arm to pickup and drop off objects.
-I started with a robotic arm, and then added a car with 4 DC motors under it, allowing me to pick up object from anywhere.
+This allows me to control my robotic arm precisely.
+I also added pick-up and drop-off positions, which allowed my robotic arm to function like a human arm to pick up and move objects.
+For my modification, to increase the range of my robotic arm's ability to pick up objects, I added a car with four DC motors underneath, allowing me to pick up objects from anywhere.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|